 In 1994, the ANU Centre for Korean Studies was established in order to bring together faculty from many different academic units within the University and ensure the cohesion of the Korean program.
 In 1995, linguist Gi-hyun Shin (now UNSW) was hired on the basis of a major grant from the Korea Foundation.
 He was joined by North Korea specialist Andrei Lankov (now Kookmin University) in 1996.
 In 2001, with the assistance of a Korea Foundation capital endowment grant, the ANU created an endowed Chair position in Korean Studies, which was filled by historian Kenneth Wells (now University of Canterbury) from 2003 to 2010.
+Prof. Wells not only established the Centre for Korean Studies at ANU, but he also played a key role in the foundation of the Korean Studies Association of Australasia.
 In 2006 and 2007 respectively, ethnomusicologist Roald Maliangkay and literary studies specialist and historian Ruth Barraclough filled the vacancies created by the eventual departure of Shin and Lankov.